Khashoggi Case Update: Saudi Prosecutor Says 5 Suspects Should Be Executed

 On Thursday, the Saudi prosecutor confirmed part of the timeline Turkey has laid out, saying a 15-member team had been deployed to Turkey with orders to "bring back the victim by means of persuasion, and if persuasion fails, to do so by force."

-The Saudi version of events has met with international skepticism that centers on Prince Mohammed, who has shown a drive to silence dissent as he consolidates power.
+Saudi Arabia's initial explanations for Khashoggi's death have met with international skepticism that centers on Prince Mohammed, who has shown a drive to silence dissent as he consolidates power.

 In a statement released Thursday, the Saudi prosecutor's office said it has asked Turkey to share evidence it has gathered, "including any audio recordings" — an apparent reference to the surveillance recordings that Turkish officials have cited as proof that Khashoggi's killing was a premeditated murder.